 Once the doctor is sure the needle is correctly placed, an anesthetic and steroid will be injected.

 You will be monitored for up to 30 minutes after the injection.
 When you are ready to leave, the clinic will give you discharge instructions.

 You will also be given a pain diary.
 It is important to fill this out because it helps your doctor know how the injection is working.

 It may help to move your upper and mid back in ways that hurt before the injection, to see if the pain is still there, but do not overdo it.
 Take it easy for the rest of the day.

 You may feel immediate pain relief and numbness in your upper and mid back and leg for up to six hours after the injection.
 This tells you the medication has reached the right spot.

 Your pain may return after this short pain-free period, or may even be a little worse for a day or two.
 This is normal.
 It may be caused by needle irritation or by the steroid itself.
 Steroids usually take two or three days to start working, but can take as long as a week.

 You can usually return to work the day after the injection, but always check with your doctor.

 How Long Can I Expect Pain Relief?

-Depending on the amount of inﬂammation, an injection could offer several months of pain relief before further treatment is needed.
-For some, a single injection could result in long-term pain relief.
-If your pain is caused by injury to more than one area, only some of your symptoms will be helped by a single injection.
+Sometimes an injection brings several months of pain relief, and then further treatment is needed.
+Other times, a single injection brings long-term pain relief.
+If your pain is caused by injury to more than one area, only some of your symptoms will be helped by one injection.